 At Seattle U, faculty and staff are required to report any incidents of sexual misconduct they become aware of to the school’s Title IX coordinator.
 These include instances of sexual assault, dating or domestic violence, stalking, or harassment.
 The policy exempts those who work in counseling and psychological services, campus ministry, a member of the clergy who is serving as a counselor, and the Student Health Center.
 However, students aren’t forced to move forward with an investigation or adjudication process if they are not comfortable.

 Seattle U’s Title IX Coordinator Andrea Katahira emphasized that the students are at the heart of this policy, saying the goal is to “care for their safety and well-being and let them know what resources are available.”
+The Title IX office also lets students know what resources are available and provide academic accommodations with the end goal of supporting students in continuing their education.

 “What we want is student survivors to confide in someone they can trust, and we want them to have as much agency as possible as to who knows their information, but there are some faculty and students who would like a more nuanced policy,” Katahira said.